Soli Deo Gloria

 Prior to moving to Charlottesville, she served as an assistant account executive for a worldwide public affairs firm in Washington, DC and opened her own event planning company in Austin, Texas.
 Mrs. Palumbo also served on the Vice-Presidential Advance Team for the 1992 election and in the Logistical Operations office of the 1992 Republican National Convention.

-For more than 25 years, Mrs. Palumbo has been married to Tom, who keeps life exciting, and they have three beautiful children who have all attended Regents- Katherine, Matthew, and Olivia.
+For more than 25 years, Mrs. Palumbo has been married to Tom, who keeps life exciting, and they have three beautiful children all of whom have attended Regents – Katherine, Matthew, and Olivia.

 Allan Paurillo

-Allan Paurillo is a second grade teacher at Regents.
+Allan Paurillo is a sixth grade teacher at Regents School.
 Before joining the Regents School of Charlottesville, Mr. Paurillo served in the United States Army and Army National Guard for 13 years.
-He earned a Bachelor's of Science in Management Information Systems from Liberty University.
-Mr. Paurillo was originally born in the Philippines but grew up in Charlottesville.
-Mr. Paurillo is married to Fay, and they have four daughters who attend Regents-- Jasmine, Kaitlyn, Samantha, and Victoria.
-His family lives in Barboursville along with their four dogs-- Bear, Biscuit, Beouwulf, and Bethany.
+He earned a Bachelor of Science in Management Information Systems from Liberty University as well as a Master of Arts in Education from the University of Phoenix.
+Mr. Paurillo also earned a teaching certification in classical Christian education from The Association of Classical Christian Schools (ACCS).
+He was born in the Philippines but grew up in Charlottesville.
+Mr. Paurillo is married to Fay, and they have four daughters.
+His family lives in Barboursville along with their four dogs: Bear, Biscuit, Beouwulf, and Bethany.
 When he isn't teaching, Mr. Paurillo enjoys spending time with his family, dogs, going on vacation, playing the saxophone, and watching the Virginia Cavaliers.

 Olivia Pincombe